-A gross profit margin is a percentage that shows the profitability of a small business’s service or products.
+A gross profit (GP) margin is a percentage that shows the profitability of a small business’s service or products.
 Basically, it answers the questions, ‘How much are you actually making on what you sell?’
 This calculation is based on the business’s total revenue and cost of goods sold.
 The point of a gross profit margin is to show you, as a business owner, how much money is left over after you take away the cost of making, marketing and selling your product or service.
-The gross profit margin is important to your income statement.
+It is important to your income statement.
 It’s also important to know what you are putting into your business and what you are getting out of it, banking tools can help you track your money’s movement.

 What Is a Gross Profit vs. a Gross Profit Margin?

 A gross profit and gross profit margin measure the same metric.
 They both tell you how much are you making in profit after you take away the cost of the product or service you provide.
 The difference between the two is really simple; a gross profit is the dollar amount while a gross profit margin is a percentage.

 What Does the Gross Profit Percentage Tell a Small Business Owner?

 As a business owner, the more you know about your small business’s financial health the better position you will be in to grow and improve your business.
 One of the key metrics that can help you understand where your business stands financially and where you might need to make adjustments is by measuring gross profit margins.

 Measuring your GP margin will tell you how much money your business earns after you deduct the cost of making and marketing your product or services.

 If you can, try to measure your own GP margins against your competition or the industry standard for your business.
 If other businesses have a higher GP margin than your business, this demonstrates that their operation is more efficient.
 You might want to look more closely into what they are doing differently.